ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildRunSRW.rst

    ./manage_externals/checkout_externals

 .. _SetUpBuild:

 Set up the Build Environment
 ============================

 Before building the SRW App, the build environment must be set up for the user's specific platform.
 There is a set of common modules required to build the SRW App.
-These are located in the ``env/srw_common`` file.
+These are located in the ``$SRW/env/srw_common`` file.
 To load the set of common modules, run:

 .. code-block:: console

-   module use <path/to/env/directory>
+   module use $SRW/env

-where ``<path/to/env/directory>`` is the full path to the ``env`` directory.

 Then, users must set up the platform-specific elements of the build environment.
 For Level 1 systems, scripts for loading the proper modules and/or setting the correct environment variables can be found in the ``env`` directory of the SRW App in files named ``build_<platform>_<compiler>.env``.
 Here is a sample directory listing of these build files: